Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Conclusions

-We identified an extensive database of exfoliable materials by systematic analysis and screening of structures from both the ICSD and the COD structural databases.
+We identified an extensive database of exfoliable materials by systematic analysis and screening of experimental structures extracted from both the ICSD and the COD structural databases.
 We developed a geometrical algorithm to select potentially layered materials that is general enough to recognise substructures independently of their crystallographic orientation, dimensionality and environment.
 The list of 2D materials obtained by geometrical considerations is then tested against accurate, validated vdW-DFT computations of the binding energies for all layers identified.
 Compounds with sufficiently small binding energies and where dispersion relations affect interlayer distances are deemed exfoliable.
-The materials identified are in particular classified into groups of easily ($1053$) or potentially ($791$) exfoliable compounds, showing how only a very small fraction of possible 2D materials has been considered up to now.
-In particular, many opportunities might arise from materials with reduced symmetry or involving more than two atomic species but still with relatively simple structures.
-From the identification of the most common structural prototypes, we suggest that materials displaying promising properties like ferromagnetic insulators or tunable superconductors actually belong to larger families of structures that potentially contain novel materials with even more compelling characteristics.
+The materials identified are in particular classified into groups of easily ($1036$) or potentially ($789$) exfoliable compounds, showing that only a very small fraction of possible 2D materials has been considered up to now.
+In particular, many opportunities might arise from materials with reduced symmetry or involving more than two atomic species but still with relatively simple structures; the identification of the most common prototypes could also allow to further expand the list of novel 2D materials by chemical substitutions and alternative site decorations.

+For easily exfoliable compounds with up to 6 atoms/cell, we comprehensively characterize their stability, vibrational, electronic, magnetic, and topological properties, revealing a wealth of magnetic systems (56 magnetically ordered, including 37 ferromagnets, 19 antiferromagnets, 14 half metals, and 6 half semiconductors) and highlighting a relative scarcity of insulators with $\mathbb{Z}_2$ topological order.
 All results can be fully reproduced thanks to the deployment of the AiiDA infrastructure that tracks the provenance of each data entry.
-To date, this is the largest available database of 2D compounds.
+To date, this is the largest available database of 2D compounds and will soon be made available online on the Materials Cloud platform (at http://www.materialscloud.org).